drshahizan/software-engineering/project/project/sec02/alpha/readme.md

 - Black Box Testing: This technique focuses on testing the system's functionality without considering its internal implementation.
 It ensures that the system meets the specified requirements.
 - White Box Testing: This technique involves examining the internal structure and logic of the software.
 It ensures that all paths and components of the system are tested thoroughly.
 - Integration Testing: This strategy verifies the interaction and compatibility between different system modules to ensure that they work seamlessly together.
-- User Acceptance Testing (UAT): UAT involves testing the system from the end-users' perspective to validate if it meets their requiremnets and expectations.
+- User Acceptance Testing (UAT): UAT involves testing the system from the end-users perspective to validate if it meets their requirements and expectations.

 The types of testing conducted in the KTDI College Room Rental system are as followed: